oortcloud/meteorite/README.md

 ## What is it?

-A meteor installer, and smart-package manager wrapped around the meteor command line interface.
-(Inspired by bundler & rvm)
+A Meteor installer, and smart-package manager wrapped around the meteor command line interface.
+(Inspired by gem, bundler & rvm)

 ## How do I use it?